-Data collection began in 2014 with a population-based sample of 4,097 twin families.
-The cross-sequential survey design (see Figure 2) contains four twin birth cohorts with ~1,000 same-sex (both monozygotic and dizygotic) twin pairs.
+Data collection began in 2014 with a population-based sample of 4,096 twin families.
+The cross-sequential survey design (see Figure 2) contains four twin birth cohorts with ~1,000 same-sex (both monozygotic and dizygotic) twin pairs in each cohort.

 On the one hand, these mixed modes ensured the most suitable assessment strategy for each question type, i.e. more sensitive topics were covered via CASI.
 On the other hand, they allowed a certain degree of flexibility for the interviewer in order to minimize the total interview duration in the households.

 School reports and developmental check-up reports were scanned as part of the CAPI and encoded afterwards.

 There are two characteristics of data collection and sample composition, which are briefly explained here.